 Top tip for these is to have a pair of wallpaper scissors in your sustainer ready to cut the glass paper to size.
 Try to cut a few at a time so as not to hold you up too much on the job.

 I’ve used own brands of palm sanders in past but just didn’t cut it, so don’t bother.
 Just stick with the Makita.

-I also use Makita multi tool which is a great bit of kit.
+I also use Makita multi tool which is a great bit of kit and available online by clicking here.
 In the past I’ve used Bosch, Ryhbio & own brand but none of them come close!
 I’m on my 2nd or 3rd Makita and in my opinion it’s the best on the market.

 Oh….
 And no matter what tool you’re looking at, stay away from DeWalt!
 They are absolutely sh*t!